ivanadr/stata-graphs/README.md

 ![Image](/graph-3.png)

 # Frequency bar graph and contract command demonstration
-**creating new dta file and using it within the old dta file** It was necessary to use the `contract ` command and export to new dta file.
-However, I did *not* want to open a new stata window to work with the new dta file.
-So it was necessary to come back to original dta file with commands save and use as demonstrated below.
+**creating new .dta file and using it within the old .dta file** It was necessary to use the `contract ` command and export to new .dta file.
+However, I did *not* want to open a new stata window to work with the new .dta file.
+So it was necessary to come back to original .dta file with commands save and use as demonstrated below.

 ```
 save *original-dta-file*, replace